rickkas7/particle_notes/blinking-green/README.md

 And the less common situations:

+- If you get fast blinking green, especially in classroom and hack-a-thon type situations, it is possible that your network has run out of DHCP IP addresses.

 - If your Wi-Fi network does not support DHCP, and only uses static IP addresses, it is possible, though somewhat difficult, to set up a Photon.
 You will need to flash a program like this by USB to set the IP address:

 ```